Moryavendil/limrendir/README.md

 * Smoother control of the acquisition and field of view parameters with key bindings routines inspired by gevCapture and
 * Recording capabilities, with different formats supported.

+I am not a professional software developer so the code quality might not be perfect.
+But hey, it works !

-There is a `GObject error` when launching the software.
+Also there is a `GObject error` when launching the software.
 I don't know why.
 It doesn't seem to inhibit anything so I didn't search too hard.
 Any patch welcome :)

 ## Licence